LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

         .outputName("result")
         .build();
 Object invoke = executeMission.invoke(Map.of("mission", """
-        BaaNos just destroy half the universe using the infinity stones.
+        BaaNos just destroyed half the universe using the infinity stones.
         The only way to reverse it is to quickly collect the infinity stones and snap it.
         """));
 println("-------- Mission results ---------");